Why we need to share and keep information about you

 Sometimes we need to share your information with other people, to make sure we provide effective care for you.
 These people could be a doctor, nurse or your carers.

-You don't have to consent to sharing your information with other people. but this may make it difficult to provide the services you need.
+You do not have to consent to sharing your information with other people. but this may make it difficult to provide the services you need.

 If you do give us your consent, you can withdraw it at any time.

-You can tell us if there is anyone you don't want us to share your information with.
+You can tell us if there is anyone you do not want us to share your information with.

 We can give you a copy of your care plan, your assessment and other documents we may have about you.